larissakoliveira/netflix-nodejs-cli/README.md

    * [Author](#Author)

 ## Description
-	A summary of what we did each day.<br>
+At the first back-end week of the course, we have learned and improved a lot already.
+This is a summary of what we did each day.<br>

 ### FirstDay
 Started by learn more about the Typescript syntax with a lot of examples, how to use it, and how to manipulate array data using Javascript methods.<br>

 ### SecondDay
 Started working with objects, functions, strings.
 Also, we started building and setting the Nodejs project.<br>

 ### ThirdDay
 Learned more about classes, how to write asynchronous code(async/await), also started to use the database [Marvel Cinematic Universe API](https://mcuapi.herokuapp.com/docs/#/Movies/get_api_v1_movies) to help with our project.<br>

 ### FourthDay
 The main subject of this day was Generics, a Typescript tool, kind of abstract and hard at the beginning, but after many great examples it became clea.
 To finish the day we started learning about how to use Inquirer, a Node.js library for creating interactive CLI prompts.  <br>

 ### FifthDay
 We did a CLI using Inquirer library.
 #### About the CLI:
 When the CLI starts it asks the user to use the first option, download movies and login, before use any other option.
 The user id must be a valid one!
 After logged, the user is able to rate a movie, see the movies rate average, add a movie to his list, change user or exit it. <br>